aflaxman/dp_2020_census/discussion.md

-against a risky sort of observer bias---attitude surveys have found that calling attention to the privacy and confidentiality of census responses, even if done in a positive manner, reduces the willingness of respondants to answer census questions.[ref]
+against a risky sort of observer bias---attitude surveys have found that calling attention to the privacy and confidentiality of census responses, even if done in a positive manner, reduces the willingness of respondents to answer census questions.[ref]

 Limitations
 -----------